Pros and Cons of One-Way Interviews: Are Pre-Recorded Interviews the Future?

 About Pete Newsome

 Pete Newsome is the President of 4 Corner Resources, the staffing and recruiting firm he founded in 2005.
-4 Corner is a member of the American Staffing Association and TechServe Alliance, and the top-rated staffing company in Central Florida.
+4 Corner is a member of the American Staffing Association and TechServe Alliance and has been Clearly Rated's top-rated staffing company in Central Florida for the past five years.
 Recent awards and recognition include being named to Forbes’ Best Recruiting Firms in America, The Seminole 100, and The Golden 100.
 Pete also founded zengig, to offer comprehensive career advice, tools, and resources for students and professionals.
 He hosts two podcasts, Hire Calling and Finding Career Zen, and is blazing new trails in recruitment marketing with the latest artificial intelligence (AI) technology.
 Connect with Pete on LinkedIn